dm20/TicTacToe/README.md

 # Tic Tac Toe
 ### In the process of making the webpage with GitHub Pages.
-Use JSFiddle to run for now.
+Using JSFiddle to test for now.